Sleep Apnea / Snoring Therapy

 The doctors perform this type of oral surgery to resolve sleep apnea and snoring in our fully-accredited, hospital-grade surgical suite.
 You’ll be cared for by an experienced, compassionate team dedicated to improve your well-being and deliver an outstanding experience.

 From jaw surgery to sleep apnea, experience exemplary service and world-class care at Dallas Oral Surgery Associates.
-Call today to schedule an appointment with Dr. Sherry or Dr. Wallace at our Plano or Dallas office.
+Call today to schedule an appointment with Dr. Sherry, Dr. Wallace, Dr. Gannon, or Dr. Lee at our Plano or Dallas office.